-Dr. Bogdan recommends a general anesthetic for breast augmentation surgery.
+Both Dr. Bogdan and Dr. Cason recommend a general anesthetic for breast augmentation surgery.
 While it is true that breast augmentation can be performed with a different anesthetic, it is not ideal.
 General anesthesia allows the surgeon to perform more extensive and intricate dissection than is possible with sedation surgery and it is safer for the patient.
 When you’re under general anesthesia, you have an anesthesiologist fully concentrating only on your comfort and vital functions, while the surgeon is free to fully concentrate on obtaining the desired surgical result.

 Q: How long is the recovery time?

 About 80% of patients should be able to return to desk work 2 days after surgery.
 Recovery after breast augmentation surgery depends a lot on how much you expect from your body.
-As with any surgery, there is always a risk of bleeding after the operation, so Dr. Bogdan recommends that you abstain from any activity that would raise your blood pressure or heart rate for 2 weeks after surgery.
+As with any surgery, there is always a risk of bleeding after the operation, so we recommend that you abstain from any activity that would raise your blood pressure or heart rate for 2 weeks after surgery.
 This includes working out, strenuous activities, or lifting more than 15 lbs.